I’ve always been so fascinated with brand power.

-My direct message box was completely full with request from even people that know me wanting to get involved with my “new product”.
+My direct message box was completely full with request from even people that know me wanting to get involved with my “revolutionary new product”.

 A good company/ambassador relationship will provide you with an ample supply of quality product.
 In return, they will expect you to use their products and mention them on social media.
 Other companies will straight up pay you for your blogging and social media advertising.

-The truth is, being an endurance athlete, you’re success does not genuinely lie in the shoes on your feet, the clothes on your body, or the accessories you sport.
-It doesn’t lie in the races you do, or the companies you associate with.
+The truth is this: You success as an endurance athlete does not genuinely depend on the shoes on your feet, the clothes on your body, or the accessories you sport.
+It doesn’t come from the races you do, or the companies you associate with.
 Endurance comes down to this: YOUR BRAIN.
 YOUR BODY.
 Sure, everything else HELPS, but your success is YOUR success.

-So before you turn into someone’s walking billboard, make sure there is something in it for YOU, that you respect the company, ..and if all else fails, at least make sure that your brand does indeed manufacture a real product.
+So before you turn into someone’s walking billboard, make sure there is something in it for YOU, and that you know and respect the company……. and if all else fails, at least make sure that your brand does indeed exist, and manufacture a real product.

 (This post was #FueledByAASugar, thanks for reading.;))

 What are your thoughts on brand power in endurance sports?
 Have any similar stories to share?
+I love hearing from you guys on Twitter, IG & email, but I appreciate comments & conversation here most!!
 Post your thoughts below!
+Thanks!~Ash